Share this publication

-The Purim definition refers to lottery system that Haman used to decide what day the massacre would occur.
-The lot he selected fell on the 14th day of Adar which why Purim is celebrated on this day.
+The Purim definition refers to the lottery system that Haman used to decide what day the massacre would occur.
+The lot he selected fell on the 14th day of Adar which is why Purim is celebrated on this day.
 Purim actually means “lots” in ancient Persian.

 The Jewish Mardi Gras

 Purim is often called the Jewish Mardi Gras because of its carnival-like celebrations.
 Purim is a big deal in Israel and the Purim celebrations occur all over the country.
 Street parties, parades and dressing up in costumes occur in almost every city, town and village in Israel.

 The Jewish holiday of Purim is actually more of a national holiday than a religious holiday.
 There are not large celebrations for Purim outside of Israel.